 Dan ChenMaster Artist of Sculptures in Bronze, Silk Paintings, Porcelain

-We welcome Master Artist Dan Chen as our latest addition to the Adonai Christian Fine Art Gallery team.
+We welcome with great joy and appreciation Master Artist Dan Chen to the Adonai Christian Fine Art Gallery team.

 Dan is a Master Artist currently living in Eugene, Oregon.
 He was born and raised in Toi Sang, China in the early 1960's.
 "The youngest of three children, the only boy, I found myself surrounded by art from early on.
 My father, a reporter and editor at the county newspaper, was also a calligrapher and a self-taught artist.
 My earliest memories of art are from the age of three when I peered above the table top in breathless fascination at the magic that seemed to flow from my father's paintbrush.

 "The most influential phase of my life was while I worked for Mr. Mok, the factory manager of a company that produced handcrafted artwork on plates and on the sides of porcelain vases.
 He was also the most influential person in my life.
 Under Mr. Mok's tutelage, I learned his most personally valued skills: patience and attention to detail.
 I also was his only student in the ancient but dying art of Gong But - traditional Chinese Fine Brush Painting.
 The average time it takes to complete a work using Gong But is four months - a timeless art, apparently running out of time."